southworkscom/BotBuilder-Samples/CSharp/cards-RichCards/README.md

 ### Code Highlights

 Many messaging channels provide the ability to attach richer objects.
 The Bot Framework has the ability to render rich cards as attachments.
-There are several types of cards supported: Hero Card, Thumbnail Card, Receipt Card and Sign-In Card.
+There are several types of cards supported: Hero Card, Thumbnail Card, Receipt Card, Sign-In Card, Animation Card, Video Card and Audio Card.
 Once the desired Card type is selected, it is mapped into an `Attachment` data structure.
-Check out the key code located in the [CardsDialog](CardsDialog.cs#L42-L47) class where the `message.Attachments` property of the message activity is populated with a card attachment.
+Check out the key code located in the [CardsDialog](CardsDialog.cs#L46-L51) class where the `message.Attachments` property of the message activity is populated with a card attachment.

 ````C#
 public async Task DisplaySelectedCard(IDialogContext context, IAwaitable<string> result)